lhrolim/pragma-challenge/answers_readme.md

 * On a similar note name of the beers should be on the server side, so that we could easily account for changes and fixes
 * The main business rule lie on the status compared to the reference temperatures.
 This should be exercised under a unit test.
 * There's no error handling to capture issues should the sever or the sensor API go down.
+* There could be i18n requirements down the road, hence it's a good idea to isolate the status values from the actual strings displayed

 3. Implement changes